 [The Reserves policy] aims at the preservation of the economic and social structure of the native people in the native areas where that structure can be sheltered and developed.
 The policy is a coherent whole and is the antithesis of a policy of assimilation and the encouragement of a black proletariat in the towns divorced from tribal heritage.
-The ability of the mines to maintain their native labour force by means of tribal natives from the Reserves at rates of pay which are adequate for this migratory class of native but inadequate for the detribulised native is a fundamental factor in the economy of the gold mining industry.6
+The ability of the mines to maintain their native labour force by means of tribal natives from the Reserves at rates of pay which are adequate for this migratory class of native but inadequate for the detribalised native is a fundamental factor in the economy of the gold mining industry.6 keep down the value of labour power.

-By thus providing a 'wage subsidy' in the early days of industrial capitalism in South Africa, the reserves helped to keep down the value of labour power.
 However there were other ways in which the reserves helped to reduce the wages bill of capital, in particular in the primary sectors of mining and agriculture.
 One of the results of partial dispossession and the retention of some land under communal ownership is the conservation of 'tribal' modes of life, including eating habits, ways of dress and methods of providing shelter.
-From the point of view of urban-industrial, especially 'white', standards of living, these reserve-based standards approach the physical minimum for human survival.
+From the point of view of urbanindustrial, especially 'white', standards of living, these reserve-based standards approach the physical minimum for human survival.
 By thus helping to freeze and entrench the historically determined and conventionally 'accepted' minimum for survival, the reserves, as an integral aspect of the colour-caste system (which is analysed in detail in Chapter Six), ensured that the wages bill of capital would remain relatively static and even a declining percentage of the Gross National Product.
 Of course, this historical and conventional component of wages must not give rise to the idea that it was accepted without a struggle by African and other black workers.
 Severe and intense class struggles were waged, and are still being waged, by the exploited labouring people to alter this 'minimum'.